iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-04-27 .md

 Good weekend!
 Bull Pot Farm is well situated but a bit odd.
 Nowhere quite beats the NPC.
 ####Diss

+Oh good, someone already wrote today's BPotW trip - which I was of course on.
+I did scarper rather sooner than the others though, kindly offering to derig the Chimney route and then basking in sunshine for an hour or so.

+###DKP

 ### Aygill Caverns: {{DATE=2018-04-29; CAVE=Aygill Caverns;}}